-All other property or services that do not qualify for exemption or reporting on line 17 is reported here.
+All other property, services or contracting that do not qualify for exemption or reporting on line 17 is reported here.
 For example, the landed value of polishing compounds which a manufacturer imports and consumes in the manufacturing process is reported on line 18 since the polishing compounds do not remain perceptible to the senses in the finished product.

-Lines 17 and 18 Column b Sales Tax Credit
+Lines 17 and 18 Column b Use Tax and General Excise Tax Offset resale.